 The Government of Western Australia acknowledges the traditional custodians throughout Western Australia and their continuing connection to the land, waters and community.
-We pay our respects to all members of Aboriginal communities and their cultures; and to Elders past, present and emerging.
+We pay our respects to all members of Aboriginal communities and their cultures; and to Elders past and present.